Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: High-dimensional dynamical systems

 \section{High-dimensional dynamical systems}

-In the numerical examples of \cref{sec:RES_DMD,res_kern_fin}, the dimension of the state-space of~\eqref{eq:DynamicalSystem} is modest so that we can write down a dictionary.
-However, for larger dimensions that arise in applications such as fluid dynamics, molecular dynamics, and climate forecasting, it is not possible to explicitly store a dictionary.
-DMD is a popular approach to studying Koopman operators associated with high-dimensional dynamics, which can yield accurate results for periodic or quasiperiodic systems but is often unable to adequately capture relevant nonlinear dynamics~\cite{williams2015data,baddoo2021kernel,brunton2016koopman} as it implicitly seeks to fit linear dynamics.
-Moreover, a rigorous connection with Galerkin approximations of Koopman operators does not always hold~\cite{tu2014dynamic}.
+In the numerical examples of \cref{sec:RES_DMD,res_kern_fin}, the dimension of the state-space of~\eqref{eq:DynamicalSystem} is modest.
+However, it can be very difficult to explicitly store a dictionary for larger dimensions that arise in applications such as fluid dynamics, molecular dynamics, and climate forecasting.
+DMD is a popular approach to studying Koopman operators associated with high-dimensional dynamics.
+It can yield accurate results for periodic or quasiperiodic systems but can often not adequately capture relevant nonlinear dynamics~\cite{williams2015data,baddoo2021kernel,brunton2016koopman} as it implicitly seeks to fit linear dynamics.
+Moreover, a rigorous connection with Galerkin approximations of Koopman operators only sometimes holds~\cite {tu2014dynamic}.

-When $d$ is large, we are naturally in the setting of $N_K\gg M_1$ as a sufficiently rich dictionary must be selected.
+When $d$ is large, we are naturally in the setting of $N_K\gg M$ as a sufficiently rich dictionary must be selected.
 In other words, the dimension of the dictionary subspace is usually much larger than the snapshot data when $d$ is large.
-How can we approximate spectral properties of $\mathcal{K}$ when $d$ is large and $N_K\gg M_1$?
+How can we approximate spectral properties of $\mathcal{K}$ when $d$ is large and $N_K\gg M$?
 This section extends our algorithms to high dimensions and provides applications to molecular dynamics and the study of noise leakage of turbulent flow past a cascade of airfoils.